shuaicj/nginx-resumable-upload/README.md

 Implies the info of file the server already got.
 See also [Request Header: Content-Range](#request-header-content-range).
 E.g. assuming the total size of file is 20 bytes, and the server already got 9 bytes, this header should be `Content-Range: bytes 0-8/20`.

 ### Response Header: X-Checksum-*
 Implies the checksum calculated by server.
 See also [Request Header: X-Checksum-*](#request-header-x-checksum-).
-This is only present while uploading the last chunk of file, and especially useful while checksums conflict.
+This is only present while uploading the last chunk of file and the checksum is turned on, and especially useful while checksums conflict.

 ### Response Body
 Contains error message if something is wrong.